History of Alabama: Progressive era (1900–1930)

 Women energized by the prohibition wars turned their crusading energies to woman suffrage.
-They were unable to overcome male supremacy until the national movement passed the 19th amendment, granting women the right vote in 1920.
+They were unable to overcome male supremacy until the national movement passed the 19th amendment, granting women the right to vote in 1920.

 Railroads and industry

 The economy of Alabama in the late 19th and early 20th centuries was largely based on agriculture and industry.
 Cotton was the primary crop grown in the state, and it was supplemented by corn and livestock.
 Timber was also an important part of the economy, as large tracts of pine forests were harvested for lumber and naval stores such as turpentine and rosin.
 Iron ore was mined from the Appalachian Mountains and shipped to the state's steel mills.
 By the 1880s, Alabama was a major producer of coal, and the state's railroads helped to transport the coal to other markets.
 Manufacturing also began to take hold in the state, with the establishment of cotton mills, sawmills, and other industries.